silvercrypto888/platinum_ecosystem/README.md

 _Disclaimer: Burning tokens is irreversible._ Please carefully examine LP tokens before sending them to the incinerator, and keep in mind that liquidity (your funds deposited in the pool) cannot be withdrawn once the associated LP tokens are burned.
 If you want the option of withdrawing some liquidity later, don't burn all the LP tokens.

 There is a very simple airdrop script folder into this repo.
 It allows the top 20 holders of a token to be captured via a snapshot, and potentially allows minting of the token using scripts, to execute an airdrop.
-It requires Python in order to use the scripts with more automation for airdrop calculations, but it has some guidance even with no Python installation.
+It requires Python to be installed in order to use the scripts.

 Future simple guides could feature various Token-2022 Extensions.
 These extensions are very powerful, and they allow beginner devs to very quickly create tokens with features such as interest rates, soulbound (non-transferable) properties, transfer fees, and so on!